fbpx

 At the end of the hike, a Jewish woman expressed interest in the stories they had shared, prompting Grace to invite her to their Torah study.
 “I didn’t mention it was at our church, just invited her to the Torah study,” Grace explained.
 “She replied, ‘I’d love to come,’ and shared that she lived in Novato.”

-Now, they meet once a month at the Novato Community Center in a former school classroom.
-“She came and was really blessed by the study, saying she learned new things and connected with many of our members,” Grace said.
-“I told her we’d meet again in a month, and she said, ‘Great, keep me in touch.’”
+Now, they gather once a month at the Novato Community Center, in a former school classroom.
+“She came and was really blessed by the study, saying she learned new things and connected with many of our members,” Grace smiled, recalling the moment.
+“I told her we’d meet again in a month, and she replied, ‘Great, keep me in touch.'”

 Prayer, Patience, and Perseverance